 If you have been injured in an accident in Edinburgh, you may be thinking about making a claim for compensation for what you have gone through and any financial costs you may have incurred as a direct result of your accident.
 However, you may be feeling at a loss regarding where to start.
 This could be a bit overwhelming, which is why we have put this guide together.

 Below, we will reveal everything you might need to know about making accident claims in Edinburgh.
 From making a workplace accident claim to cycling accident claims; there are many different types of injury claims that could be made in Edinburgh.
 We will provide you with advice on some of the most common types of claims, as well as providing you with accidents claims advice.
-We will also take you through the different factors you might need to consider when you are looking for a personal injury solicitor to help you to make an accident claim.
+We will also take you through the different factors you might need to consider when you are looking for a no win no fee personal injury solicitor to help you to make an accident claim.

 If you still have any further questions by the time you finish reading this guide, please do not hesitate to give us a call.
 You will find our contact information at the end of the page – we will be happy to hear from you if you require any advice.